olmobaldoni/logseq-formula-ocr-plugin/README.md

 # Logseq - Plugin - LaTex Formula OCR

-This plugin is used to convert LaTex formula images from the clipboard into LaTex code using Transformers.
+This plugin is used to convert **LaTex formula images** from the clipboard **into LaTex code** using Transformers.

+**Use cases:**

+- Preparation of scientific presentations or papers
+- Transcribing lectures
+- Technical reports
+- Self-study

 ---